 Then when you’re ready to bake you can take them right from the freezer to the oven!
 Just make sure you follow the recipe instructions below and bake them on a cooling rack on a sheet pan.

-Why bake jalapeno poppers on a cooling rack?
+Why bake the poppers on a cooling rack?

 Raising the poppers up off the baking sheet with the aid of a cooling rack will not only make it easier to remove them (less surface area touching the jalapeno bottom means less chance of it sticking) but it also allows the poppers to cook more evenly.